Blog originally published on November 23, 2019.

 Go ahead and indulge…in all the things that help you feel rested and well when you are not at work!
 Stop counting calories, spend more time outdoors, take a bath everyday – we highly recommend you double down on whatever it is that brings balance and peace to your life during the holiday season.
 If you are looking for personal wellness tips, do check out this related blog post.

-If you still feel lonely, try to find a new passion to pursue — Jennifer takes photos on her time off on assignment (and just look at those mountains!).
+If you still feel lonely, try to find a new passion to pursue — Jennifer takes photos on her time off on contract (and just look at those mountains!).
 It helps her get through the time away from loved ones.

 Tip 4: Book time with loved ones